tttor/ml-foundation/method/optim/hfo/README.md

   * we directly compute the Hessian-matrix vector product, where the vector here is the search direction vector.
   * for the Hessian matrix, $\nabla^2 f(x)$, then the Hessian matrix-vector product is given by
     $\big(\nabla^2 f(x) \big) \cdot v = \nabla_x \big( \nabla_x f(x) \cdot v \big)$
+    (alternatively, this $Hv$ can be computed using R-op, see [this Theano doc](http://deeplearning.net/software/theano/tutorial/gradients.html#hessian-times-a-vector))
 * aka "truncated Newton method" because
   * we truncate the linear CG iteration for some `max_cg_iter`
   * the truncated inner linear CG loop approximately solves the linear equation